SiLVR: Scalable Lidar-Visual Radiance Field Reconstruction with Uncertainty Quantification: Experimental Setup

 When collecting the data, we use VILENS~\cite{wisth2023vilens}, a lidar-inertial SLAM system running online to estimate a globally consistent trajectory and to motion correct the lidar measurements.
 The SLAM trajectory estimated online can also be further optimised using Bundle Adjustment as described in \secref{sec:pose_refinement}.
 This improves the visual reconstruction quality, as shown later in \tabref{tab:pose_ablation}.
-Individual lidar scans are projected to form a sparse depth image coinciding with the camera image (i.e. the same camera pose and intrinsic parameters).
-Lidar point normals are also estimated using the lidar range image, and projected as a sparse normal image.
-We use the calibrations provided by the Oxford Spires dataset~\cite{tao2024spires}.
+Individual lidar scans are projected to form a sparse depth image coinciding with the camera image (i.e., the same camera pose and intrinsic parameters).
+Surface normals of the lidar points are estimated as the surface normal of the polygon formed by the current point's neighbouring points in the lidar range image using Newell's method, and projected as a sparse normal image.
+We use the calibrations provided by the Oxford Spires dataset~\cite{tao2025spires}.
 In this dataset, the intrinsics and extrinsics of the set of cameras are estimated using Kalibr~\cite{furgale2013unified}, and a single extrinsic transformation between the three cameras and the lidar is estimated using DiffCal~\cite{fu2023extrinsics}.
 When running COLMAP, we further optimise the camera intrinsics produced by Kalibr.
-To train the NeRF model, we used an Nvidia RTX 3080 Ti.
-One training iteration takes 4096 rays.